-NOTE: Naval Science I may fulfill the requirements for Health and PE 9.
+NOTE: Navy JROTC I may fulfill the requirements for Health and PE 9.

-interpretations and/or productions.
+performance, and working both independently and collaboratively to device and produce original theatrical interpretations and/or productions.
 Course expectations include a variety of assignments geared toward completing IB Internal and External Assessments.
 IB assessments include a substantial research investigation, writings about practical performance aspects, an independent oral presentation, and a cumulative portfolio project.